DavidFornander/infra-metrics/docs/architecture.md

 - Grafana has:
   - A Global Overview dashboard.
   - A Service Template dashboard duplicated per service.
-- Tempo/Jaeger shows end-to-end request traces.
+- Tempo shows end-to-end request traces.
 - One service has:
   - /metrics endpoint
   - OTel instrumentation